 These violent events have usually occurred in conjunction with major economic, social and political crises, mobilisation of ethnic identities, formation of new states, colonial processes and modernisation.
 While studying different cases of genocide and mass violence closely, you will also learn methodologies and analytical perspectives from various disciplines.

-The Master Programme in Holocaust and Genocide Studies at Uppsala University is a cross-disciplinary course of study drawn from:
+The Master's Programme in Holocaust and Genocide Studies at Uppsala University is a cross-disciplinary course of study drawing from academic fields such as:

 cultural and social anthropology

 peace and conflict studies

 Independently and critically identify and analyse problems that are of central importance to the field of Holocaust and genocide studies.

 Learn methodologies and analytical perspectives from various disciplines.

 Gain empirical knowledge and sharpened analytical abilities that are sought-after skills for a variety of potential employers.